 Horseshoe crab blood is blue due to the copper in it.

 Science has discovered a way to help humans using an element in their blood to test pharmaceuticals.

 Abuse * Used as Bait * Over Harvesting * Pollution * Shrinking Environment

-I hope you enjoyed the story of Breeva the horseshoe crab and learned about her species.
-Check out the website listed in the beginning how we can all help to ensure their survival.
-The horseshoe crab is a truly special creature!
+I hope you enjoyed the story of Breeva the horseshoe crab and learned something about her species.
+Check out the website listed in the beginning of this essay to see how we can all help ensure their survival.
+The horseshoe crab is truly a special creature!

 Related Stories and Essays by Fossillady